-When is it safe to have sex after c-section surgery?
+Exactly when it’s safe to have sex after C-Section?

 What are the risks of having sex too soon after a c section?

 The safety concerns are risk of infection, bleeding and pain during sex.
 Having sex too soon puts you at risk of any or all of these complications.